noahc3/COMP4350/documentation/project-proposal.md

 ## Vision

-Introducing **Threadit**, the newest social media platform designed to share ideas, engage in thoughtful discussions, and connect with others throughout the world.
-Spanning a wide variety of communities including sports, entertainment, and politics, Threadit is the perfect destination for you to stay connected!
+Introducing **Threadit**, the newest social media platform designed to share ideas, engage in thoughtful discussions, and connect with others throughout the world while fostering an environment of mutual understanding and personal growth.
+Spanning a wide variety of communities including sports, entertainment, and politics, Threadit is the perfect destination for you to stay connected, discover new perspectives and grow as a person.

 ## Project Summary

-As the name **Threadit** implies, users can post "threads" discussing any subject.
-Threads are grouped into "spools" that allow users to discover and connect with like-minded individuals on a wide variety of topics.
-If you come across a thread you like, use the "stitch" system to help others see the content quickly and easily.
-And when you come across a post that doesn't measure up, the "rip" system allows you to downvote it with ease.
+**Threadit** is a social media platform that aims to revolutionize online communication by creating a community-driven platform for in-depth discussions and meaningful conversations.
+It is built around organized and specific threads called "spools" where users can discover and connect with like-minded individuals on a wide variety of topics.
+The platform also features a unique "stitch" system that helps members quickly and easily see the best content and a "rip" system for downvoting posts that do not measure up.
+The vision of Threadit is to empower individuals to connect, engage and share knowledge in a community-driven platform that fosters mutual understanding and personal growth.

 ## Stakeholders

-Threadit is the perfect platform for **marketing teams** to create communities surrounding their products in order to generate content to engage customers and increase excitement about their product.
-Threadit is a great place for **fan bases** to come together and discuss their favourite team, band, or video game.
-Threadit allows **students** to ask questions about certain subjects and receive answers from experts.
+Threadit is the perfect platform for marketing teams to create communities surrounding their products in order to generate content to engage customers and increase excitement about their product.
+Threadit is a great place for fan bases to come together and discuss their favourite team, band, or video game.
+Threadit allows students to ask questions about certain subjects and receive answers from experts.
 Overall Threadit is the place to be for everyone to learn, explore and interact with others.

+The stakeholders of Threadit would likely include:

+- The users or members of the platform, as they are the primary audience and directly benefit from the platform's features and community.
+- The platform's owners or operators, as they have a vested interest in the success and growth of the platform.
+- Advertisers or partners, as they may be interested in reaching Threadit's audience or potentially monetizing the platform in some way.
+- Investors, as they have invested in the platform and have a stake in its success.
+- The community managers, as they may be responsible for moderating the platform and ensuring its content is appropriate.
+- The employees of the company, as they have invested their time and effort to build the platform and are dependent on the platform's success for their own livelihood.

 ## Core Features